galawaydude/data-place/200 cp-dsa/contests/Weekly Contest 460.md

 #### Code
 #### Logic
-So, yeah this is a pretty good question, you may think this is dp, but the constraints, do not fit unless you can think of a 1d dp, which seems impossible
+So, yeah this is a pretty good question, you may think this is dp, but the constraints, do not fit unless you can think of a 1d dp, which seems impossible, atleast for me. so now you have to put insert either l, c or t, such that the total occurences of
 #### Notes